Genetically Modified Neon 'GloFish' Could Threaten Natural Species: Report

 The Electric Green Tetra, part of a line of GloFish created by scientists at Yorktown Technologies, was created when black tetra fish were combined with genetic material from coral, according to a report in today's Washington Post.
 The report raises the possibility that the fish could be damaging to other species if let loose in American waters.

 The fish, which becomes fluorescent when placed under a black light, was developed for use in home aquariums, according to the GloFish website.

-But some groups, like the Center for Food Safety, are worried the fish will make it into the wild and disrupt natural biodiversity.
+But some biologists and food scientists, like those at the Center for Food Safety, are worried the fish will make it into the wild and disrupt natural biodiversity.

 GloFish were the subject of a lawsuit filed by Center for Food Safety against the U.S. Food and Drug Administration in 2004.
 The CFS argued that the genetically-modified fish should be regulated by the government, Jenkins said.

 Yorktown Technologies, maker of the fish, argues that the green fish would not become an invasive species if released into the wild.